-Stages that can facilitate easy exchange of ideas between Client and Architects.
+Stages that can facilitate an easy exchange of ideas between Clients and Architects.

-Sit with him to further discuss his ideals and try to extract more information on what he want.
+Sit with him to further discuss his ideas and try to extract more information on what he wants.

 Inform him that final drawings will be produced afterwards therefore subsequent major inputs will require greater effort to implement.